Free Ankle Injury Compensation Calculator in California

 Our personal injury lawyer in Huntington Beach is ready to help you fight for the compensation you deserve—reach out today for a free consultation

-- The severity of the injury: A simple sprain may result in a lower settlement, while a fractured or dislocated ankle requiring surgery leads to much higher compensation.
+- The severity of the injury, such as a simple sprain versus a fractured or dislocated ankle requiring surgery

-- Impact on mobility & daily life: If your injury affects walking, driving, or performing job duties, pain and suffering compensation is higher.
+- Impact on mobility and daily life, including difficulty walking, driving, or performing job duties

-- California’s comparative negligence laws: If you are partially at fault, your settlement may be reduced based on your percentage of liability.
+In addition, California’s comparative negligence laws may reduce your settlement if you are found partially at fault, lowering the final compensation based on your percentage of liability.

 California ankle injury settlement ranges: